JefGrailet/treenet/v3/Forester/README.md

 * **January 10, 2017:** minor update of *Forester*, fixing another light issue in the alias resolution part and updating a structure.

 * **April 14, 2017:** update to version v3.2.
 It essentially aligns *Forester* with the lattest changes (in alias resolution and route treatment) implemented in *Arborist* v3.2 and makes some minor changes to the parsing utilities to comply with them.
 It also times its different algorithmic steps and can also, like *Arborist*, moves console messages to text logs with a new flag (-k).

+* **August 18, 2017:** light update of *Forester* to fix TCP probing, just like for *Arborist*.
+Instead of the SYN+ACK probing method inherited from `ExploreNET`, which is inefficient nowadays, `TreeNET` now uses SYN probing exclusively on the port 80 of the target IPs.
+This method should be much more successful, but users should keep in mind that this method of probing can be problematic security-wise.
+In particular, repeated probing towards a same IP (which can occur during alias resolution, for instance) can be identified as SYN flooding, which is a form of denial-of-service (DoS) attack.

 ## Disclaimer